-Lisbon in December was love at first sight.
-As our taxi plunged toward the city’s heart, a tangerine setting sun transformed palm trees to black silhouettes while evening lights blinked to life.
-Clean shopfronts gleamed with tile, textile, Ronaldo jerseys, Messi jerseys, gelato counters, kebap stands and a thousand other wondrous things.
+For many, Lisbon in December is love at first sight.
+From the airport, taxis plunge toward the city’s heart.
+Tangerine sunsets transform palm trees to black silhouettes while evening lights blink to life.
+Clean shopfronts gleam with tile, textile, soccer jerseys, gelato counters, kebap stands and a thousand other wondrous things.

-As we were to discover during the next few days, Lisbon holds a remarkable blend of history, music, art, and culture.
+Lisbon also holds a remarkable blend of history, music, art, and culture.
 Crowds are scarce, prices are reasonable, the wine is bold, children are welcomed, English is widely spoken, and the desserts are sublime.

 And in terms of doing cool stuff?
 You’ve got options.

 Incredible buildings abound.
 The Castelo de São Jorge towers above Lisbon, is brilliantly lighted at night, and allows you to share space with strutting peacocks while surveying the city and harbor.
 The small town of Sintra is a short train ride outside of Lisbon, and is absolutely worth a day trip to visit the colorful Palácio da Pena and famous thousand-year-old Castelo dos Mourous.

 Lisbon is also one of the most walkable cities in Europe, and has a variety of fascinating neighborhoods.
 Wandering the Alfama district — which is a maze of medieval alleys, fado bars, restaurants, and orange trees growing out of stone walkways — is like stepping into the age of explorers.
 Alfama stands in sharp contrast to the nearby Baixa district, where wide boulevards contain chic shops and fine restaurants.